ga-curriculum/flexbox/nesting-flexboxes/README.md

 }
 ```

-The text (the numbers in our boxes) will be centered inside their boxes both horizontally and vertically!
+The text (the numbers in our boxes) will be centered both horizontally and vertically within their boxes.
 Cool!

-tktk Hunter, maybe add one additional image of the nested flexboxes to show for good measure, maybe not, depending on if we feel the students will get it.